fcrozatier/champagne/README.md

 1. Set your environment variables in `.env`
 1. Install the packages `npm install`
 1. Run the dev server `npm run dev`
-1. Visit `localhost:5173/dbsetup` to add validation constraints to the database
+1. Visit `localhost:5173/dbsetup` to add the validation constraints to the database

 ## Licence